Sustainable Energy Program

 About Our Sustainable Energy Program

-As part of its ongoing commitment to improve energy efficiency and reduce greenhouse gas emissions, Dartmouth is making progress on our sustainable energy program, which will move the campus closer to meeting our Sustainable Energy Goals.
+As part of its ongoing commitment to improve energy efficiency and reduce greenhouse gas emissions, Dartmouth is making progress on our sustainable energy program, which will move the campus closer to meeting our decarbonization goals.

-Over the past 15 years, Dartmouth has been implementing energy efficiency improvements to existing facilities, and designing new high-performance facilities, to reduce both operating costs and campus greenhouse gases.
-See the results of these efforts thus far.
+Over the past 15 years, Dartmouth has been implementing energy efficiency improvements to existing facilities, and designing new high-performance facilities to reduce operating costs, improve resiliency, and reduce campus greenhouse gas emissions.

-Our current and ongoing priority is conversion of Dartmouth's heating distribution system from steam to low-temperature hot-water, which we anticipate will improve the efficiency of the campus heating distribution system by about 20%.
-In addition, unlike steam, a hot-water distribution system can utilize non-combustion, low-carbon energy sources that Dartmouth is investigating, including geothermal, solar thermal, and heat pumps.
+We are working to convert Dartmouth's heating distribution system from steam to hot water, which will improve the efficiency of the campus heating distribution system.
+In addition, unlike steam, a hot-water distribution system can utilize non-combustion, low-carbon energy sources like geo-exchange, solar thermal, and heat pumps.

-Design is underway for installation of low-temperature hot-water heating systems and energy efficiency improvements in several other buildings, including the Rauner Special Collections Library, Rollins Chapel, Hopkins Center for the Arts, and Burke Hall.
-Dartmouth has also installed rooftop solar systems at the Irving Institute, ECSC, Graham Indoor Practice Facility, Anonymous Hall, and the Friends of Dartmouth Rowing boathouse.
+Hot-water heating systems and energy efficiency improvements are currently underway in Rauner Special Collections Library, the Hopkins Center for the Arts, and Burke Hall.
+We have also installed rooftop solar photovoltaic systems, which provide clean electricity, at Irving, ECSC, Graham Indoor Practice Facility, Anonymous Hall, and the Friends of Dartmouth Rowing Boathouse.

-Dartmouth is drilling geothermal test wells in several locations on the Dartmouth campus between Sept.
-27 and mid-October.
-This testing will determine whether these are good locations for future geothermal wells, which are among several energy system technologies Dartmouth is investigating to transition the campus to a non-combustable energy future.
+Dartmouth has drilled geo-exchange test wells in several locations on campus and additional testing will take place in March 2024 to determine locations for future geo-exchange boreholes.
+Geo-exchange is one of several energy technologies Dartmouth is investigating to transition the campus to low-carbon energy sources.

 • Utility Infrastructure: